 Making investing a habit

 1. If you want to invest more, think about it more.
 There’s a saying that what you focus on grows and what you think about expands.
-Regularly track your investments (and your net worth) quarterly and annually.
+Regularly track your investments (and your net worth) in the Philippines quarterly and annually.

 2. Simplify your financial life and ensure that you reach your goals this year by automating your saving and investing.